uk000/goto/README.md

 - HTTP requests to be made to some target URL
 - Command execution on local OS
 The job results can be retrieved via API from the `goto` instance, and also stored in locker on registry instance if enabled.
 (See `--locker` command arg)

+Jobs can also trigger another job for each line of output produced, as well as upon completion.
+For command jobs, the output produced is split by newline, and each line of output can be used as input to trigger another command job.
+The triggered job's command args can specify positional references, e.g. `{1}, {2}`, where `{1}` will be replaced by the first word (space-separated) from the line output of the source job.
+This feature can be used to trigger complex chains of jobs, where each job uses output of the previous job to do something else.

 #### Jobs APIs
 |METHOD|URI|Description|